Parenting and Freelancing Through the ‘She-cession’.

 Many working moms didn’t get laid off but, rather, quit their jobs because the pandemic left them in a bind when it came to caring for their kids.
 Suddenly, those kids were home from daycares that had shut down, many permanently, or from school campuses that had sent students home to learn remotely.

-Whether you are venturing into freelance for the first time or aiming to continue your career as a contractor, the following tips will help you succeed.
+Whether you are venturing into freelance for the first time or aiming to continue your career as a contractor, the following tips will help you succeed in Parenting and Freelancing Through the ‘She-cession’.

 Look for Flexibility